REGISTRATION IS OPEN

 Chief Innovation Strategy Officer Biostaq

-Lea Marash, Meitar, former Head of IP, Adama
+Lea Marash, Meitar Law Offices, former Head of IP, Adama

 Moderator: